busolagbadero/Mern-Stack/README.md

 # Mern-Stack
 First step was to create a virtual server with Ubuntu Server OS.
 ![instance ubuntu](https://user-images.githubusercontent.com/94229949/162083495-4f338211-5218-4212-a274-fc21a16f43ab.png)
-I used mobaxterm to connect to EC2 Instances.
+I used mobaxterm to connect to EC2 Instance.
 I Created a new directory for my To-Do project called Todo.went ahead to initialise my project using  npm init, a new file named package.json was created.